 While the original flavor accounts for 80 percent of Cholula’s production, the company makes five other distinct varieties: Green Pepper, Sweet Habanero, Chipotle, Chile Lime and Chile Garlic.
 The green pepper version, based on jalapeño and poblano peppers, and the chipotle version, which includes smoky jalapeños alongside arbol and piquín chiles, are the most popular alternate flavors.
 The sweet habanero is the newest, first introduced in 2018.

 Cholula’s home region is renowned for pepper cultivation, and the chile de arbol from Jalisco’s highlands is famous both within Mexico and internationally.
 Other well-known hot sauces also claim Jalisco roots: The red shape on Valentina’s label is actually an outline of the state, and the name of Tapatío is a term for a person from the state capital, Guadalajara — though Tapatío is actually made in California.

-Cholula shares the same owner as Jose Cuervo, the world’s largest bottler of tequila, which is also based in Jalisco.
+Cholula shares the same owner as Jose Cuervo, the world’s largest bottler of tequila, which also has roots in Jalisco (in the town of Tequila).
 Depending on your state laws, you might need to buy the ingredients at different stores, but Cholula and tequila together can make some pretty tasty cocktails; you can also use Cholula as an ingredient in sangrita, a spicy, limey concoction perfect for drinking alongside or mixing with tequila.